samavati/swiperia/README.md

 - Thanks to Nx for the monorepo management tools.
 - Thanks to all contributors who have helped to shape this project.

-For more detailed documentation, please refer to the individual package directories within this repository.
+For more detailed documentation, please refer to the individual package directories within this repository